The year was 1814....

 Cupid and Psyche: A Symbolic Love Story

 The myth of Cupid and Psyche has endured through the ages as a profound allegory for love’s complexities.
-Psyche, symbolizing the soul (often depicted as a butterfly), and Cupid, the god of love, represent both the physical and spiritual dimensions of romantic love.
+Psyche, symbolising the soul (often depicted as a butterfly), and Cupid, the god of love, represent both the physical and spiritual dimensions of romantic love.
 However, their journey towards eternal union is fraught with misunderstandings and trials, reflecting the struggles that lovers must overcome to achieve a deeper, more meaningful connection.

 This timeless myth provided inspiration for my holiday reunion novella The Christmas Salon, where I explore similar themes of love and reunion.

 Canova’s evocative artwork served as the creative spark for The Christmas Salon.
 In this story, Henry, a British major and avid art collector, finds himself haunted by memories of Louisa, the woman he once knew.
 While visiting a gallery, he encounters a portrait that bears a striking resemblance to her.
-Concerned for her well-being—especially given that posing for such a portrait would have been scandalous for a society lady—Henry sets out to discover the truth behind her circumstances.
+Concerned for her wellbeing—especially given that posing for such a portrait would have been scandalous for a society lady—Henry sets out to discover the truth behind her circumstances.

 Writing about these secondary characters from Always a Princess has been a delightful endeavour, and I look forward to exploring their stories further.
 If there are any other characters you’d like to see more of, feel free to let me know.
 I have plenty of storylines in reserve!